coffeeknife/homelab/README.md

 # homelab
 repo for gitops-ifying my homelab and publishing my configs.

+- `/ansible` contains playbooks for regular cluster maintenance.
+- `/stacks` contains composefiles for all my docker services.

 ## infrastructure rundown
 my homelab has 3 hosts running as a docker swarm:
 - **etheirys** - manager node, 2017 iMac, has dedicated graphics card and 32gb of ram